mltony/nvda-indent-nav/README.md

 | NVDA+alt+LeftArrow | Jump to previous paragraph with lesser offset. | Jump to parent - that is previous line with lesser indentation level. |
 | NVDA+Alt+RightArrow | Jump to next paragraph with greater offset. | Jump to first child - that is next line with greater indentation level within the same indentation block. |
 ## Feedback
-If you have any questions or comments, or if you find this addon useful, please don't hesitate to contact me at anton.malykh /at/ gmail.com.
+If you have any questions or comments, or if you find this addon useful, please don't hesitate to contact me at anton.malykh *at* gmail.com.